 Since the release of the original plan in 2013, PD&R has worked to advance a number of the research questions identified in the Roadmap and we’ve launch or expanded additional vehicles to help address more questions (Data License Agreements, the Multidisciplinary Research Team, and Research Partnerships.)

 Importantly, the Roadmap is not a static document.
 It is a living document that drives PD&R’s work on a daily basis and that is why we’ve committed to revisiting and updating the plan on a regular basis.
-This fall PD&R is launching the first major update to the Research Roadmap.
+Last fall PD&R is launched the first major update to the Research Roadmap.
 Stay tuned to this space for updates on the process and in the meantime join us in the Research Roadmap Forums today to jumpstart the conversation.